-You can select I/O resources in any of the I/O planning windows and their corresponding data is highlighted in all other windows as shown in Figure 3-3.
+You can select I/O resources in any of the I/O planning windows and their corresponding data is highlighted in all other windows as shown in the Clock Regions Window figure in Clock Region Resources and Statistics.
 This provides a visual indication of the relationship between the physical package and the internal die.